Philanthropic Leadership Platform: China-Europe

 China Global Philanthropy Institute is a joint initiative of five Chinese and American philanthropists and aims to help strengthen China’s charity sector and to encourage international cooperation.

-Please address any questions you may have to Sevda Kilicalp, EFC Thematic Networks Coordinator.
+Please address any questions you may have to Sevda Kilicalp.

-What some 2018 alumni have to say about the programme:
+What some PLP: China-Europe alumni have to say about the programme:

 A wise man once said ‘in all your getting, get understanding’.
 PLP is a unique opportunity to gain cultural, philanthropic and peer understanding.
 Take it!